Fellow-Consulting-AG/docapp-docs/docs/en/doc2/table-extraction/save-rules-and-delete-rules.md

 ---
-title: "Save and delete rules"
+title: "Save and Delete Rules for Table Extraction in DOC²"
-description: This is an important documentation that shows you how to save and delete rules.
-Make sure to read it before deleting any rules.
+description: "Learn how to save and delete rules for table extraction in DOC².
+This important documentation will guide you through the process to ensure you don't lose any valuable data."
-date: "2022-02-24"
+date: "2022-10-27"
 tags:
   - DOC²
   - Table Extraction